 The Collection Details report includes two files: the first file includes the successfully collected results of all items and their metadata.
 The second file includes the errored collection data.
 The error file includes as many of the items and as much of the items' metadata as it can.
 The report downloads as a CSV file.

 This report, both files, is also stored in the assigned Azure AD file share.
 It is included in the collection output.

-The Results report link for each target downloads as a CSV file that contains a list of all individual items collected.
-These items include emails, files, or etc. It contains all of the associated metadata for each item.
+The Results report link for each target downloads as a CSV or XML file that contains a list of all individual items collected.
+These items include emails, files, or other data.
+It contains all of the associated metadata for each item.
 If no items were collected the file is empty.